klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 ### Explanation

-The Java Stream API internally employees an optimization mechanism, called Loop Fusion.
+The Java Stream API internally employs an optimization mechanism, called loop fusion.
 This mechanism aims to combine multiple sequential operations on a stream into a single pass, thereby reducing the overhead of iterating through the underlying data source multiple times.

-This significantly favors and improves performance, particularly when dealing with large datasets that require the execution of multiple operations for filtering, mapping, and collecting.
+This significantly favors and improves performance, particularly when dealing with large datasets that require the execution of multiple operations like filtering, mapping, and reducing.

 By merging operations, loop fusion minimizes the number of temporary objects created, leading to lower memory consumption and garbage collection overhead.

-In other words, this optimization mechanism can enhance the efficiency of code while allowing us to preserve a clean, readable, and declarative syntax.
+In other words, this optimization mechanism can enhance the efficiency of our code while allowing us to preserve a clean, readable, and declarative syntax.

 Let's look into a short practical example.